imankarimi/django-log-reader/docs/index.rst

 =========================

 * Reading files based on Linux commands speeds up the display of file content
+* Search in files based on Linux commands
 * Download the result of the content
 * Display all files according to the pattern defined in the ``settings.py``
 * Simple interface